qtrest/qtrest/README.md

 }
 ...
 ```
-Thus, you can directly access any property of the details model (without `ListView`).
+Then, you can directly access any property of the details model (without `ListView`).
 E.g. - `details.title` in the following example:
 ``` QML
 ...
 Component {